Popular Posts:

 Who needs an LEI number?

-Who needs an LEI number?
-LEI is needed by legal entities that take part in financial transactions and who wish to trade in financial markets, such as buying stocks, bonds, or other securities.
+LEI is needed by legal entities that participate in financial transactions and wish to trade in financial markets, such as buying stocks, bonds, or other securities.
 There are also many regulations (dependent on jurisdictions) that require obtaining an LEI.

 Since the LEI scheme was created, many new regulations across the globe have been introduced.
 A situation that means many entities in various industries now need to apply for an LEI.
 The details of which you can find below